posmocoop/general/to_do.md

 - Abstimmung Elektronisch
 - Publikation des Lageberichts bzw.
 Jahresrechnung

+#### Important
-- What Posmo does?
+- What does Posmo do (protect, defend, reward)?
 Who does it?
 How you can join?
-- Photos of People who joined (why join?).
+- Photos of People who joined (why did I join).
-- Down-to-earth words, no technoblabla, passepartout words
+- Down-to-earth words, no technoblabla or passepartout words